xenit-eu/docker-solr/README.md

 ## Support & Collaboration

-These images are updated via pull requests to the [xenit-eu/docker-solr/](https://github.com/xenit-eu/docker-solr/) Github-repository.
+These images are updated via pull requests to the [xenit-eu/docker-solr](https://github.com/xenit-eu/docker-solr/) Github-repository.

-**Maintained by:**

-Roxana Angheluta <roxana.angheluta@xenit.eu>

 ## Monitoring